tamara-ilic/mini-twitter/readme.md

 | --------- | ------ |
 | .../users | GET    |

-Return all users as an array of users
+Return all users as an array of objects

 ## GET one user by id